PCCN Quiz -9

 32 / 125

 AF.
-A patient with Addison’s disease develops severe hypotension, hyponatremia, and hyperkalemia after missing steroid doses.
-What is the immediate nursing action?
+A patient with anterior STEMI suddenly develops pulmonary edema, hypotension, and a new systolic murmur at the apex.
+What is the nurse’s immediate action?

 33 / 125